The medical school personal statement has a strict character limit, and knowing exactly how much space you have is the first step to using it well.

 - If you indicate that you consider yourself a non-traditional applicant, the following essay prompt will appear: “Describe the factors that have defined you as a non-traditional candidate and how they impact your application.”
 (1000 characters)

-The first is called the Personal Characteristics essay, where you have the opportunity to describe how your background, talents, skills, experiences, etc., would add to the educational experience of others.
+The first is the Personal Characteristics essay, where you can describe how your background, talents, skills, and experiences would enhance others’ educational experience.

-Take Your Medical School Personal Statement to the Next Level
+- 25 Medical School Personal Statement Prompts to Spark Ideas